-In the interest of increasing participation in the Competition, the Competition Committee may establish additional Regional Rounds.
+In the interest of having the greatest number of countries participating in the Competition, the Competition Committee may establish additional Regional Rounds.
 In addition, the Committee may extend invitations to teams from regions where a Regional Round is not held.
 Such teams will be invited to participate in the International Finals with the understanding that they will consider hosting a Regional Round at their schools in the following year.